thecarpetjasp/Artificial-Intelligence-Number-Recognition-Neural-Network/README.md

 However, even with the 1,300+ samples I created myself, the model showed very consistent results, and was able to successfully predict 100% of all custom validation datasets provided to it.

 This model is not anything groundbreaking in the world of Artificial Intelligence.
 But, I hope this could serve someone well, who might be looking for some insights on how neural networks can be built from scratch without using frameworks such as PyTorch or Tensorflow.

+# Extra
+I've also included a neural network trained on the [Kannada MNIST Dataset](https://github.com/vinayprabhu/Kannada_MNIST).

+Instead of using English numerals, the **Kannada MNIST Dataset** uses Kannada digits.
+Kannada is a language spoken predominantly by people of Karnataka in southwestern India.
+The language has roughly 45 million native speakers and is written using the Kannada script.
+[Wikipedia](https://en.wikipedia.org/wiki/Kannada)